zunicd/Language-of-Proteins/notebooks/modelling/README.md

 ## Modelling Loop

-For each task we were following the same experimentational setup that includes the following steps:
+For each task we were following the same experimental setup that includes the following steps:

 1. Loop through train and test embedding folders
 2. Run the function `read_embeddings()` for train embeddings to get `X_train` and `y_train`